 IFRS 15 replaced IAS 18 with a single framework that applies to every contract with a customer.
 The five steps aren’t just an accounting exercise for the client.
 They’re your audit roadmap.
 Each step creates a distinct assertion that needs a distinct procedure.

-Your procedure here is confirming that a contract exists, that it has commercial substance, and that collectability of the consideration is probable.
+Your procedure here is confirming that a contract exists with commercial substance and that collectability of the consideration is probable.
 For most standard sales, this is straightforward.
-It gets complicated with framework agreements, call-off orders, and contracts with variable terms.
+It gets complicated with framework agreements, call-off orders, contracts with variable terms, and multi-year arrangements.
 If the client has a master agreement with annual pricing reviews and separate purchase orders, you need to determine whether each purchase order is a contract or whether the master agreement is the contract.
 The answer changes when and how much revenue gets recognised.

 Most audit deficiencies originate at this step.
 IFRS 15.22 requires the client to identify every distinct good or service promised in the contract.
 A good or service is distinct under IFRS 15.27 if the customer can benefit from it on its own (or with readily available resources) and the promise is separately identifiable from other promises in the contract.
 Installation services bundled with equipment delivery might be distinct or might not, depending on whether the installation is so intertwined with the equipment that the customer couldn’t use the equipment without it.

 Variable consideration (volume discounts, rebates, penalties, performance bonuses) is the main audit risk here.
-IFRS 15.56 constrains the amount of variable consideration you can include in the transaction price: only to the extent that it’s highly probable that a significant reversal won’t occur.
-Test the client’s constraint assessment by examining historical reversal rates, current contract terms, and management’s assumptions about the likelihood of reversal.
+IFRS 15.56 constrains the amount of variable consideration you can include in the transaction price, only to the extent that it’s highly probable that a significant reversal won’t occur.
+Test the client’s constraint assessment by examining historical reversal rates and management’s assumptions about the likelihood of reversal against current contract terms.

 If the contract has more than one performance obligation, the client allocates the transaction price based on relative standalone selling prices.
 Where the client doesn’t sell an item separately, IFRS 15.79 requires an estimation approach (adjusted market assessment, expected cost plus margin, or residual).
 Your procedure tests whether the client’s allocation method is appropriate and whether the inputs are reasonable.